skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

   </tr>
 </table>

 ### 2.4.
 Photodiodes and Operational Amplifiers (Op-amps)

 The next step is to connect the Pi to a photodiode to measure light levels.
 A photodiode performs the reverse function to an LED - photons of light absorbed by the semiconductor promote electrons across the bandgap and produce a small (photo)current, which can be amplified and measured.

 This design will use a silicon diode.
-Pure Si has a bandgap of ~1.14 eV and will therefore respond to light with wavelengths &lambda; &lt; 1100 nm, which covers all three of the emission wavelengths in the RGB LED.
+Pure Si has a bandgap of ~1.14 eV and will therefore respond to light with wavelengths $\lambda$ &lt; 1100 nm, which covers all three of the emission wavelengths in the RGB LED.

 The small current is converted to a measurable voltage, which varies in direct proportion to the incident light, using an operational amplifier (op-amp).